-Mental health is about feeling good about yourself and your life and about coping well in everyday life.
-The things you do to stay physically healthy, such as being physically active, eating healthily and drinking moderate amounts of alcohol only, are also good for your mental health.
-Therefore, it is just as important to stay mentally healthy as it is to stay physically healthy.
+Mental health is about feeling good about yourself and your life and about coping well in everyday situations.
+The things you do to keep your body in good health, such as being physically active, eating healthily and only drinking moderate amounts of alcohol, are also good for your mental health.
+It is just as important to stay mentally healthy as it is to stay physically healthy.

 Print, post and stick to it

 The following 5 tips from Kim Steen Nielsen can help you strengthen your mental health.
 Print them and keep them in a visible place – at home or at work.
-This way you ensure that the good intentions are not forgotten.
+If you do, you ensure that the good intentions are not forgotten.
 Also remember that change takes time.
 Decide what you want to focus on, mark it in the sheet and expand as the new habits become an integrated part of your life.

 Work and private life